Siddharth Arora: Career

-Before entering the industry, he worked with a private bank for two years and than he decided to get into acting.
+Before entering the industry, he worked with a private bank for two years and then he decided to get into acting.
 He made his television debut in the show Mukti Bandhan on Colors in 2010 where he played the role of Vaibhav Virani, who is I.M Virani's eldest son and who successfully runs his dad's business but is stubborn and arrogant he always follows his father's instructions in business matters.

 He played the role of Beera in Na Bole Tum Na Maine Kuch Kaha (Season 2).
 His character of Beera which he portrayed was different from what he played in his first Mukti Bandhan played a suave business man.
 Beera was a rowdy and rural boy.
 And he secured the leading role in Singhasan Battisi on Sony Pal, show has ended and now continue on SAB TV, with new story of Betaal, and title Betaal Aur Singhasan Battisi.
 Then he noted for playing Ishan Anirudh Sinha in Doli Armaano Ki in 2013 to 2014.

-He essayed the lead role of Shaurya in Colors TV's Laado 2 - Veerpur Ki Mardani opposite.He also played various roles in Sansad TV serial Surajya Sanhita.
+He essayed the lead role of Shaurya in Colors TV's Laado 2 - Veerpur Ki Mardani opposite.
+He also played various roles in Sansad TV serial Surajya Sanhita.